BenPfeffer-bot/AssetManagementTracker/README.md

 - 📈 Interactive charts with Plotly
 - 💼 Detailed holdings analysis
 - 📉 Risk analytics and correlation matrices
+- 🔧 **Portfolio Builder** - NEW!
+Experiment with different assets and see expected returns
+- 🎯 Markowitz optimization with efficient frontier visualization
 - 📥 Data export capabilities
 - 🔄 One-click data refresh